"Your Lives are Meaningless compared to HONDO!"

 While Hondo's half-Apache status is never mentioned, it certainly wouldn't make Rutledge any more receptive to advice from the "Confederate Captain" he dismisses derisively.
 The General is exalted upon his arrival, but proves to be stubborn, prideful, and bigoted.
 He underestimates the "savages" every bit as much as Colonel Thursday does in the similarly themed FORT APACHE.

 Even a pro like Chase isn't immune to laying it on too thick sometimes, and that's this segment's most significant drawback.
 General Rutledge shows humility in his opening scene, fully aware he has a lot to learn about the West--but not one of his subsequent actions show any of this perception.
-The Book Soldier's rigid adherence to the Army Manual, frequently stated to be his defining character trait, disappears quickly when he's faced with the same humiliation he subjected Prince Colorados to: the General is completely out of control, crazed enough to attempt to murder the only man who can get him back to the Fort safely (and not long after vowing to 'follow the book' and see him hang).
+The Book Soldier's rigid adherence to the Army Manual, frequently stated to be his defining character trait, disappears quickly when he's faced with the same humiliation he subjected Prince Colorados to: the General is completely out of control, crazed enough to attempt to murder the only man who can get him back to the Fort safely.

 In comparison, patient Ponce shows seemingly infinite discipline and wisdom.
-He's Rutledge's superior in every way ("General, out here he outranks even you"): handling punishment in a more mature fashion and much more forgiving of a similar accident by Rutledge at the Apache village.
+He's Rutledge's superior in every way: handling punishment in a more mature fashion and much more forgiving of a similar accident by Rutledge at the Apache village.
 As a result of the script's heavy-handedness, one is perplexed as to how Rutledge ever reached his current stature in the first place, and the General's closing monologue comes uncomfortably close to a sitcomish character change as resolution.
-That it works as well as it does is a credit to Moore and to Charles MacGraw's robust portrayal of an inconsistently written antagonist.
+That it works as well as it does is a credit to Charles MacGraw's robust portrayal of an inconsistently written antagonist.

 HOW MANY CANS OF WHOOPASS?